dharik/grown-up-quiz/README.md

 ## Health
 * Can you recall the last time **you** scheduled a routine blood test?
 * Do you know what routine checkups your health insurance covers?
+* Does your dental insurance cover free cleanings?
+How often?

+## Goal-setting
+* Do you know what you want?

+## Hobbies
+* Do you have any?

 # Inspiration
 When I graduated college and had a full-time job lined up, I was not ready to live in the "real world."
 There were things I didn't understand that I wish I had.
 For example, refinancing my student loans or taking advantage of my health care plan.